RezaSR/yii2-ButtonDropdownSorter/README.md

-# yii2-ButtonDropdownSorter
+# ButtonDropdown Sorter Extension for Yii 2
-Bootstrap ButtonDropdown to use as sorter in yii2
+Bootstrap ButtonDropdown to use as sorter in yii2 widgets

 Installation
 ------------